Introducing Rails Icons: One Gem to Rule Them All

 Before and after of a Navigation without and with SVG icons

-Even without being a designer, you can see the one with the (SVG) icons is easier to digest and it sure does look more appealing too!
+Even without being a designer, you can see that the one with the (SVG) icons is easier to digest and it sure does look more appealing too!

 Over the years, I’ve switched between multiple libraries.
 But I’ve been using Heroicons mostly in my latest products.